newlinedeveloper/HLD-projects/chat-app/readme.md

-Here’s a comprehensive **System Design for a Chat Application like WhatsApp** — covering all requested aspects including functional and non-functional requirements, estimation, architecture, database schema, APIs, and solutions to key design challenges.
+# System Design for a Chat Application like WhatsApp
 ---

 ## ✅ 1.
 Functional Requirements